jdauphant/developers-documentation/_scalingo_api/apps.md

 `GET https://$SCALINGO_API_URL/v1/apps/[:app]/logs`

-The request will generate an URL you can use to access the logs of your application.
+The request generates an URL you can use to access the logs of your application.

 How to use this endpoint: [more information here](/logs.html)